corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 ## Overview

-The Zone service is a central store of configuration for CENM services for one or more zones and optionally their subzones.
+The Zone service is a central store of configuration for CENM services for one or more zones and optionally their Sub Zones.
 These CENM services can fetch their configuration from Zone service, simplifying management of changes.
-They also provide functionality for managing lifecycle events of subzones, such as updating network parameters via flag days.
+They also provide functionality for managing lifecycle events of Sub Zones, such as updating network parameters via flag days.

 Zone service stores relevant configurations for the following services: